 • Not touching or disturbing asbestos-containing products

-Learn more about the products that commonly contained asbestos and what steps you can take to protect yourself in our Free Asbestos Products Guide.
+Download our Free Asbestos Products Guide to learn more about workplace and household items that commonly contained asbestos and what steps you can take to protect yourself.

 2. Be Proactive About Your Health

-Unfortunately, not everyone knew they were being exposed to asbestos or that the products they worked with would cause irreversible damage decades later.
+Unfortunately, not everyone knew they were being exposed to asbestos or that the products they worked with could cause cancers like mesothelioma decades later.

-For this reason, it’s important to be proactive about your health if you worked in a high-risk occupation like construction, firefighting, or plumbing.
+For these reasons, it’s important to be proactive about your health if you once worked in a high-risk occupation like shipbuilding, construction, or firefighting.
 Veterans should also be mindful of their health since asbestos was heavily used in the U.S. military prior to the early 1980s.

 • Be open with your doctor: Let them know you may have been exposed to asbestos so they can monitor you for symptoms of mesothelioma.

-• Get routine cancer screenings: Regular physical exams and imaging scans can detect changes in your health so you can diagnose mesothelioma early.
-An early diagnosis can help you get more effective treatment.
+• Get routine cancer screenings: Regular physical exams and mesothelioma screenings can detect any changes in your health so you can receive an early and accurate diagnosis.

-These small actions can make real change and prevent mesothelioma and other asbestos cancers in future generations.
+These small actions can make a real change and prevent mesothelioma and other asbestos-related cancers in future generations.

 Get Help After a Mesothelioma Diagnosis

-If you or someone you love has been diagnosed with mesothelioma, you do not have to take this journey alone.
+If you or someone you love has been diagnosed with mesothelioma, you don’t have to take this journey alone.

 The Patient Advocates at Mesothelioma Hope are dedicated to helping those affected by this cancer get the medical guidance, financial assistance, and supportive care they need and deserve.